lajohnston/anki-freeplane/README.md

 ### anki:field

-Identifies a field within the model that the text node will be imported into.
+Identifies the field the text node will be imported into.

+### anki:field:\*

+Example: 'anki:field:Back'

+Defines a field value within the attributes.
+The attribute value will be used as the content.

-### anki:modify
+### anki:modify (optional)

 This optional attribute modifies or replaces the text of the field before importing it.
 Mindmap nodes often have abbreviated text that might not give enough information for a flashcard, so this attribute can be used to replace the text with something else when it gets imported.
 If the modified value contains an asterisk (\*) character, then the original text will be inserted at this point.